deepakprajapati07/files-to-image-conversion/README.md

 # files-to-image-conversion
-- Convert almost all types of files into either grayscale images or colour images
+- Convert files with any extension into either grayscale images or colour images
-- This is particularly helpful in preparing image dataset for any Deep Learning Models
+- This is particularly helpful in preparing image dataset for CNN model
 - You can generate images in three formats i.e., PNG, JPEG & JPG
 - You can choose the size of the images too